cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 Things we would like to discuss:

 - Reasons for not waiting any more
-- b
+- Run legacy only
-- c
+- Run Symfony only
-- d
+-
-- MultiSite Setup
+- Multi-Site/Multi-Repository Setup

 ---